mrkkrp/mrkkrp.github.io/posts/lisp-and-haskell.md

 Now I appreciate “protective” languages, maybe because I know that I'll definitely make mistakes and I want something to catch them before it's too late.
-Haskell has definitely changed me as programmer.
+Haskell has changed me as programmer.
 Now I think there is something good (apart from strings that know their length) in Pascal, at least I don't hate it anymore.

 ## Fix for that code snippet